Red Lobster

-Red Lobster Hospitality LLC is an American casual dining restaurant chain headquartered in Orlando, Florida.
-The company has operations across most of the United States (including Puerto Rico, Guam) and Canada, as well as in China, Ecuador, Hong Kong, Japan, Malaysia, Mexico, Philippines, Turkey and the United Arab Emirates; as of June 23, 2020, the company had 719 locations worldwide.
-Golden Gate Capital became Red Lobster's parent company when it was acquired from Darden Restaurants on July 28, 2014.
-Seafood supplier Thai Union acquired a 25 percent stake in the company in 2016 for a reported $575 million, and in 2020 purchased the remaining portion from GGC.
+Red Lobster Hospitality, LLC is an American casual dining restaurant chain headquartered in Orlando, Florida.
+The company has operations across most of the United States (including Puerto Rico), and Canada, as well as in Ecuador, Japan, Mexico, and Thailand.
+Golden Gate Capital was Red Lobster's parent company after it was acquired from Darden Restaurants on July 28, 2014.
+Seafood supplier Thai Union acquired a 25% stake in the company in 2016 for a reported $575 million and in 2020 purchased the remaining portion from GGC.

-On August 6, 2014, Red Lobster announced its new headquarters location in CNL Center City Commons in Orlando.
-On March 6, 2015, Red Lobster officially opened the Restaurant Support Center.
+In May 2024, Red Lobster closed at least 99 of its restaurants and then filed for Chapter 11 bankruptcy protection after securing over $100 million in financing commitments from its lenders.
+The company has also entered a stalking horse agreement to sell itself and have its lenders manage it.

 History

 Formation and growth

 The first Red Lobster restaurant was opened on January 18, 1968, in Lakeland, Florida, by entrepreneurs Bill Darden and Charley Woodsby.
-The oft-quoted date of March 1968 is based on the March 27, 1968 incorporation of Red Lobster Inns of America, Inc. (now GMRI, Inc.) in the Florida Secretary of State's Office.
+The oft-quoted date of March 27, 1968, is based on the incorporation date of Red Lobster Inns of America, Inc. (now GMRI, Inc.) in the Florida Secretary of State's Office.

-Originally billed as a "Harbor for Seafood Lovers", the first restaurant was followed by four others throughout the American South.
-In 1970, General Mills acquired Red Lobster as a five-unit company.
-With new backing, the chain expanded rapidly in the 1980s.
+Originally billed as the "Harbor for Seafood Lovers", the first restaurant was followed by four others throughout the American South.
+In 1970, General Mills acquired Red Lobster as a five-unit company and with new backing, the chain expanded rapidly in the 1980s.